martijnbolt/tau/Content.md

 * The theoretical nonexistence of one universal language to be suitable for all types of expression.
 * the Halting Problem or more generally Rice’s theorem, which demonstrate that reasoning over computer programs is mathematically impossible in most cases
 # Glossary
-* Opinion broadcasting
+* Codification of norms
 * Contradiction detection
-* peer to peer opinion mapping
+* Opinion broadcasting
-* ...
+* Peer-to-peer opinion mapping

 # What is Tau Chain?
 ## History